meleu/meleudotdev/notes/ra/raspotlight-mrgauss.md

 Haha, now you're making me very emotional.
 I'm very happy to know people said those things about me.

 You see, I'm a teacher.
-I've been lecturing Physics and Math since I was 20 (now I'm ?????????????) and I saw in Code Review an oportunity to help the community even more with an skill that I had.
+I've been lecturing Physics and Math since I was 20 (currently I'm 33) and I saw in Code Review an oportunity to help the community even more with an skill that I had.

 The sense of belonging is very strong in RA for many people and it was a very strong for me too.
 Once you start realizing it, once you see all the dedication the people put on the project, you start to want to give it your very best.
 It's really magical and somewhat difficult to explain.